 Image Automatically

-Use Rock Maker to schedule plates to be imaged, then view the upcoming schedule in chronological order in Rock Imager.
+Use Rock Maker to schedule plate imaging; then view the upcoming schedule in chronological order in Rock Imager.

-Choose capture profiles for each of the types of imaging you wish to perform on your plate.
+Choose capture profiles for each of the types of plate imaging you wish to perform.

 The drop location algorithm automatically locates your drop and then stores its position for subsequent imaging.